 - Oral history interview with Leon and Ida Fox Berkowitz, 1979 June 5

-- Image Gallery items from other collections related to Berkowitz, Leon
+- Image and Media Gallery items from other collections related to Berkowitz, Leon

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Leon Berkowitz, 1979 July 17, Archives of American Art, Smithsonian Institution.